SimranaSinha/Generative_AI/README.md

 ---

+## Lab 3 – GenAI-Assisted Decision Making in the Beer Game

+This lab explores the use of Generative AI as a decision-support tool in the Beer Game supply chain simulation.
+The focus is on understanding how prompt design and human–AI collaboration influence ordering decisions, cost behavior, and stability over multiple simulation runs.

+Rather than modifying the simulation logic, the lab emphasizes prompt experimentation, comparative analysis, and evaluation of GenAI-assisted versus manual decision-making.

+### Contents
+- ` Lab_3_GenAI_Assisted_Decision_Making_Beer_Game_Simran.ipynb ` — Jupyter notebook exploring GenAI-assisted decision making and prompt-based order planning in the Beer Game
+- Part 1 — Prompt engineering experiments using three strategies (Baseline, Cost-Aware Conservative, Risk-Constrained Data-Driven)
+- Part 2 — Manual vs. GenAI-assisted order planning comparison
+- Reports — PDF summaries of findings for Part 1 and Part 2
+- CSV / Excel files — Combined experimental results

+### Key Concepts
+- Prompt engineering for operational decision-making
+- GenAI as a decision-support system
+- Cost and variability analysis in supply chains
+- Human–AI collaboration in multi-period environments

+---

 ## Notes
 All the labs are intended for academic learning and experimentation purposes.
 Model outputs should not be assumed to be correct without verification, especially in high-stakes or real-world applications.